WildernessLabs/Documentation/docs/Meadow/Meadow_Basics/Meadow_CLI/index.md

 To run Meadow.CLI on Windows, open a command window and run `MeadowCLI.exe`.
 On macOS, call **mono MeadowCLI.exe** to execute it via mono.

+You can download the Meadow.CLI executable from the [downloads page](/Meadow/Getting_Started/Downloads/).

 ## Enumerating Options

 To see the options, run the application with the `--help` arg.